RaymonDev/reddituserinfo/README.md

 .
-## Before using the bot, you will have to create your own Reddit App, and enter the Cliend ID and the secret token in the specified section of the code.
+## Before using the bot, you need to create your own Reddit App, and enter the Cliend ID and the secret token in the specified section of the code.
 Click [here](https://www.reddit.com/prefs/apps) to create it
 .